pdownen/sequent-core/README.md

 This can be read as “Take `f` and apply it to `x`, then apply that to `y`, then return that to `k`.”

-The argument specified is some value.
-However, a value can be a `Compute` form, which wraps a *command*.
+The argument specified is some term.
+However, a term can be a `Compute` form, which wraps a *command*.
 Since our semantics is call-by-name, this command will remain unevaluated until forced.